josephmontes/wOBAvs.xwOBA/README.md

   - MLB banning the shift logically should have had some type of impact on this analysis, but we likely need another season of batted balls and the requisite defensive changes that teams are making to draw conclusions
     - It is fair to assume that Oppo GBs will not maintain the magnitude of league-wide difference between wOBA/xwOBA due to this specific rule change (Shift ban)
 - It is not made clear in this analysis how much control a batter or pitcher has over the types of batted balls that they produce
-  - Additionally, I assume that batters likely have more control than pitchers over the types of batted ball they produce considering that batters are the ones that actually bat the ball
+  - Additionally, it is suggested that batters have more control than pitchers over the types of batted ball they produce
 - wOBA/xwOBA differences were more prevalent for batters than for pitchers in the research
-  - In addition to the d_wOBA for qualified hitters being .012 and it being .007 for pitchers
-  - I also found more batters than pitchers that displayed consistent batted ball tendencies from season to season
+  - In addition to the d_wOBA for qualified hitters being .012 and it being .007 for pitchers, I also found more batters than pitchers that displayed consistent batted ball tendencies from season to season
     - This could likely be because all a pitcher has to do to try and get different results is change their pitch usage or pitch location whereas a batter might have to change the mechanics of their swing to stop hitting so many FB to center or to Pull more FB
-    - This effect can be seen when you look at the 4 lists, there are batters that appear on their list multiple times but there are 0 pitchers who are on their list multiple times
+    - This effect can be seen when you look at the 4 lists, there are batters who appear on their list multiple times but there are 0 pitchers who are on their list multiple times
 - Despite proving that there is a level of skill that needs to be considered when evaluating any player's wOBA/xwOBA differences, there is still an aspect of luck that wOBA xwOBA differences can help us identify
   - Like the Isaac Paredes example where he underperformed his xwOBA on Oppo GBs in 2022, but that number rebounded in 2023
     - On the other hand, there is a chance that defenses/pitchers have a batter scouted so accurately that they can counter a batter's approach of exploiting Pull FBs or Oppo GBs
-- I wonder if as we accumulate more batted ball data, if it would be viable to create an xwOBA value that takes into account the spray angle too considering its notable affect displayed in this project
+- Going forward, I wonder if it would be viable to create an xwOBA value that takes into account the spray angle too, considering its notable effect displayed in this project